 Wat Chaloem Phra Kiat

 The full name of temple is Wat Chaloem Phra Kiat Phrachomklao Rachanusorn.
 It is located in Chae Hom district.
 Visiting either from Chiang Mai or from Lampang will take a full day.
-Apparently there has been a temple on this mountain for a longer time but only in recent years Wat Chaloem Phra Kiat has been developed as a tourist attraction.
+Apparently there has been a temple on this mountain for a long time but only in recent years, Wat Chaloem Phra Kiat has been developed as a tourist attraction.

 Once you have arrived at the base of the mountain you will have to transfer to a pickup truck that will take you to the temple.
 It is a steep ride of about 3,5 km.
 You will dropped off at a point from where you have to walk to the different sights and chedis on rocky outcrops.
 The views are absolutely magnificent.

 The Thai Elephant Conservation Center is located about 20 km north of the city.
 It is the only government-run elephant camp in Thailand.
 This camp offers an elephant show and allows elephant riding, activities in which we are not interested.
 We don’t offer elephant shows and elephant riding.